cocos2d/cocos2d-x/cmake/README.md

 ## Prebuilt Feature

-To solve the probelm compiling engine sources spends too long time, we add the feature of pre-builds libs.
+To solve the problem that compiling engine sources spends too long time, we add the feature of pre-builds libs.
 Using this feature you only need build engine sources once for a specific environment.

-This is a example of build libs once, and use it in next build:
+### Next is a example of build libs once, and use it in next build:

 ```sh
 cocos new -l cpp -p my.pack.app1 test_app1